drinkataco/media-servarr/charts/prowlarr/README.md

 ### Volumes

-Three volumes are available by default:
+Only one volume is mounted by default:

-- **config** - General config data, where the sqlite database exists, for example
+- **config** — General config data, where the sqlite database lives
-- **downloads** - Downloads folder for monitoring

 ```yaml
 deployment: